kitty-panics/markdown/docs/Rules-CN.md

 1. Bar
 ```

-To fix this, ensure the correct number of spaces are used after list marker
+To fix this, ensure the correct number of spaces are used after the list marker
 for your selected document style.

+Rationale: Violations of this rule can lead to improperly rendered content.

+Note: See [Prettier.md](Prettier.md) for compatibility information.

 <a name="md031"></a>